Minimum Stable Cut and Treewidth: Weighted Min Stable Cut

-We give a reduction from \textsc{Max Cut} on graphs of maximum degree $3$, which is known to be APX-hard \cite{BermanK99}.
+\begin{proof} We give a reduction from \textsc{Max Cut} on graphs of maximum degree $3$, which is known to be APX-hard \cite{BermanK99}.
 Given an instance $G=(V,E)$ of \textsc{Max Cut} we sub-divide each edge of $E$ once, and we attach three leaves to each vertex of $V$.
+The new graph therefore has $3|V|+2|E|$ edges.
 We claim that if the original instance has a cut of size at least $k$ then the new instance has a stable cut of size at most $3|V|+2|E|-k$.

 For one direction, suppose we have a cut of $G$ of size $k$ which partitions $V$ into $V_0, V_1$.
 We use the same partition of $V$ for the new instance.
 For each leaf, we assign it a value opposite of that of its neighbor.
 For each degree two vertex which was produced when sub-dividing an edge of $E$ we give it a value that is opposite to that of at least one of its neighbors.
 Observe that this cut is stable: all leaves are stable; all vertices produced in sub-divisions have degree two and at least one neighbor on the other side; and all vertices of $V$ are adjacent to three leaves on the other side and at most three other vertices (since $G$ is subcubic).
 The edges cut are: $3|V|$ edges incident on leaves; $2$ edges for each edge of $E$ whose endpoints are on the same side; $1$ edge for each cut edge of $E$.
 This gives $3|V|+2|E|-k$ edges cut overall.